EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/CoreRulebook.md

 Static increase: Intelegence
 Free increase: any one (1) of: Agility, Constitution
-Passive: none
+Passive: They gain ability to wear any type of light or medium armor

 #### Stoneborne - Forgotten

 Static increase: Strength
 Free increase: any one (1) of: Wisdom, Constitution
-Passive:
+Passive: They gain 1 additional hp per life die

 #### Stoneborne - Cosmic

-Static increase:
+Static increase: Willpower
-Free increase:
+Free increase: Intelegence, Constitution
-Passive:
+Passive: They gain +1 luck bonus to any save vs spell

 #### Forsaken